wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/configure-accounts.md

 1. Sign up for Wallarm Console and send a request for activating the multitenancy feature for your account to Wallarm technical support.
 1. Get access to the tenant account creation from the Wallarm technical support.
 1. Create a tenant account.
-1. Link tenant's applications to the tenant account.

 ### Step 1: Sign up and send a request to activate the multitenancy feature